16

 330 lb weight limit

-The 9 Best Indoor Cycling Bikes For Home Use 2023
+The 9 Best Indoor Cycling Bikes of 2024

-The Keiser M3i always finds itself at the top of “best of” lists because there’s really no room for subjectivity here- it’s simply one of the best indoor cycles on the market.
+FYI, Keiser’s OG M3i has been finding its way to the top of “best of” lists for years because there’s really no room for subjectivity here- it’s simply one of the best indoor cycles on the market.

 It’s also probably one of the best looking cycles you’re gonna come across – I mean seriously, it looks like a piece of art, gorgeous.